Golden West running back becomes first woman in central section history to run a touchdown on varsity

 “I didn’t even know the difference between offense and defense,” she said.
 “I would go home to watch a bunch of games to research, and it began paying off.”

 Celaya was able to make the El Diamante football team, but she was not welcomed.
 As a result her parents decided to make the move across town.
 For her sophomore year, Celaya was in a Golden West football uniform.
+Thankfully, things went a lot smoother while playing with her new squad.

 Her dad was supportive of her football dreams since he was a former player and had been wanting her to play for a while.
 Her mom was on a completely different page.